wp-plugins/stops-core-theme-and-plugin-updates/readme.txt

 3.That's it.
 You're ready to go!

 == Changelog ==
+= 4.2.21 =
+* Added capability section to help tab.
+* Added and removed a few minor things.

 = 4.2.20 =
 * Removed double style.css (removed the one that was not in assets).
 * Changed License.txt.